Opentrons/Protocols/protocols/466f93-6/README.md

 * `Create PCR reaction mastermix?`: Choose whether to create PCR reaction mastermix.
 This function mixes the PCR mastermix with primers.
 * `Mastermix target labware`: What kind of labware you would like to mix the mastermix in.
 * `Do you want verbose output from the protocol?`: If set to 'Yes' the protocol will report additional information about what it is doing.
+* `Temperature module for the reagent plate?`: Use a temperature module for the reagent plate
+* `Temperature module for the mastermix target tuberack?`: Use a temperature module for the tuberack where mastermixes are created
+* `Set temperature for temp. modules`: The temperature to hold the temperature modules at (in degrees Celcius)

 ---

 ### Modules